gavinlyonsrepo/raspberrypi_tempmon/README.md

 The program has five features
 1. Normal mode - output to screen
-2. Continous mode - output to screen
+2. continuous mode - output to screen
-3. logfile mode   - outut to logfile
+3. logfile mode   - output to logfile
 4. logfolder mode - output to logfile
 5. mail mode  - output to email

 In normal mode output, Data is sent to the terminal with option to repeat or quit

-In continues mode entered by option -c, The program enters a delay between each display as a default this is set to 5 seconds by entered a number argument after -c this can be adjusted for example "-c 60" will wait 60 seconds between scans.
+In continuous mode entered by option -c, The program enters a delay between each display as a default this is set to 5 seconds by entered a number argument after -c this can be adjusted for example "-c 60" will wait 60 seconds between scans.
 Data is sent to terminal screen.